Atrion (NASDAQ:ATRI) Receives New Coverage from Analysts at StockNews.com

-StockNews.com began coverage on shares of Atrion (NASDAQ:ATRI – Free Report) in a research note published on Tuesday morning.
-The brokerage issued a sell rating on the medical instruments supplier’s stock.
+Stock analysts at StockNews.com began coverage on shares of Atrion (NASDAQ:ATRI – Get Free Report) in a note issued to investors on Wednesday.
+The brokerage set a “sell” rating on the medical instruments supplier’s stock.

 Atrion Stock Performance

-Atrion (NASDAQ:ATRI – Get Free Report) last released its quarterly earnings data on Thursday, August 8th.
-The medical instruments supplier reported $0.23 earnings per share (EPS) for the quarter.
+Atrion (NASDAQ:ATRI – Get Free Report) last released its quarterly earnings results on Thursday, August 8th.
+The medical instruments supplier reported $0.23 earnings per share for the quarter.
 Atrion had a net margin of 10.60% and a return on equity of 7.75%.
-The company had revenue of $48.77 million during the quarter.
+The business had revenue of $48.77 million for the quarter.

 About Atrion